 Housing Benefit and Council Tax Support

-Housing Benefit and Council Tax Support will normally be awarded from the Monday following the date we receive your application form.
+Housing Benefit and Council Tax Support will normally be awarded from the Monday following the date we receive your completed application form.

-For working age customers (under the qualifying age for State Pension):
+- For working age customers (under the qualifying age for State Pension):

 We can backdate your claim for up to one month before the date of your backdate request.
 You must have good reasons for not claiming sooner.
 The good reasons must last throughout the whole period that you are asking your application to be backdated for.

-For Pension Age customers (those who have reached the qualifying age for State Pension):
+- For Pension Age customers (those who have reached the qualifying age for State Pension):

 View your benefit claim online

-- How we have worked this out
+- how we've worked this out

-- When your next payment will be made
+- when your next payment will be made

-- Letters we have sent you
+- letters we've sent you

-- Overpayments that have been billed to you
+- overpayments that have been billed to you.

-Discretionary Housing Payments:
+Discretionary Housing Payments

-If your Housing Benefit is less than the full amount of rent that you pay you may be eligible to claim one.
+Discretionary Housing Payments (DHPs) are extra payments of Housing Benefit.
+If your Housing Benefit is less than the full amount of rent that you pay, you may be eligible to claim a DHP..